The TEER Program

 Natural Values

-The kanamaluka / Tamar estuary and its catchment covers 10,000 square kilometres.
+The Kanamaluka / Tamar estuary and its catchment covers 10,000 square kilometres.
 Featuring five major river catchments, including the North and South Esk, the Macquarie, Brumbys-Lake, and Meander catchments, and drains approximately 15 per cent of lutruwita / Tasmania.

-The kanamaluka has been the traditional lands of the leterremairrener, panninher, and tyerrernotepanner people for over 40,000 years.
+The Kanamaluka has been the traditional lands of the leterremairrener, panninher, and tyerrernotepanner people for over 40,000 years.
 Today, people are still drawn to the estuary and its rivers, to connect with nature, history, and each other.
-The kanamaluka / Tamar estuary is a focal point for the city of Launceston and underpins the region’s social, recreational, and economic values.
+The Kanamaluka / Tamar estuary is a focal point for the city of Launceston and underpins the region’s social, recreational, and economic values.

-The kanamaluka / Tamar estuary and its river catchment is home to some of the most productive agricultural land in Tasmania.
+The Kanamaluka / Tamar estuary and its river catchment is home to some of the most productive agricultural land in Tasmania.
 It has rich and diverse aquatic ecosystems and incorporates several large conservation areas including the Ben Lomond National Park, the Tamar River Wildlife Sanctuary, and the Tamar River Mouth Nature Reserve.
 The area also contains a number of species listed under the Tasmanian Threatened Species Act 1995 and the Australian Government's Environment Protection and Biodiversity Conservation Act 1999, including the green and gold frog (Litoria raniformis), native fish such as Australian Grayling (Prototroctes maraena) and Galaxiids, and a variety of endangered threatened fauna and flora species present within riparian zones.

 Delivery